sdras/frontendmasters-svganimation/README.md

 * master-timeline

 ##Part Two, Section Six
-There are a few ways to work with the GSAP timeline in this file: gsap-resources.js
+There are a few ways to work with the GSAP timeline in this file: gsap-resources.js.
+For any interaction with jQuery, remember to use the 3.0+ version.
+[Alpha](https://code.jquery.com/jquery-3.0.0-alpha1.js)